 PICKPOCKETS RISK : MEDIUM

 The more tourists, the more pickpocket risks.
-Warsaw is an incredibly popular tourist destination which in turns leads to the higher chances of being robbed there.
-Thieves will try to distracts your attention, and steal your phone or wallet.
-Be especially vigilant around ATMs, at central railway stations, particularly in the Baltic towns of Gdansk, Gdynia and Sopot and in Warsaw and Krakow.
+Warsaw is an incredibly popular tourist destination which in turn leads to the higher chances of being robbed there.
+Thieves will try to distract your attention and steal your phone or wallet.
+Be especially vigilant around ATMs, at central railway stations, particularly in the Baltic towns of Gdansk, Gdynia, and Sopot and in Warsaw and Krakow.

 NATURAL DISASTERS RISK : LOW